UniversalDependencies/docs/_uk/feat/Aspect.md

 layout: feature
 title: 'Aspect'
 shortdef: 'aspect'
+udver: '2'
 ---

 Aspect is a feature that specifies duration of the action in time, whether the action has been completed etc.

 In Ukrainian, aspect is considered a lexical feature of [verbs](uk-pos/VERB).
 While many imperfective verbs have morphologically related perfective counterparts, it is not a regular system and the two verbs are represented by different lemmas.

 ### <a name="Imp">`Imp`</a>: imperfect aspect